You get 1,440 minutes every day, and you’re ultimately in charge of what you do with them.

 4. Saying “Yes” When They Really Want to Say “No”

-So since time is the most valuable resource we will ever have, you shouldn’t invest it into something that isn’t important to you.
+So since time is the most valuable resource you’ll ever have, don’t invest it into something that isn’t important to you.

-Don’t let your precious time slip through your fingers.
+Successful people don’t let their precious time slip through their fingers.
+So why would you?

 5. Not Having Clear Goals

-Of all the items on this list, this one will do more to guarantee your success than any other single factor.
+Of all the items on this list, goal setting will do more to guarantee your success than any other single factor.

 – Tony Gaskins